quintilesims/layer0/tests/system/README.md

 # Layer0 System Tests
+This package contains the system tests for Layer0.
+A system test can be defined as:
+> System testing is performed on the entire system in the context of a Functional Requirement Specification(s) (FRS) and/or a System Requirement Specification (SRS).
+System testing tests not only the design, but also the behaviour and even the believed expectations of the customer.
+It is also intended to test up to and beyond the bounds defined in the software/hardware requirements specification(s). (via [Wikipedia](https://en.wikipedia.org/wiki/System_testing))

 ### Test Architecture
 Each test case contains two components: a subdirectory under `cases/`, and a `<case name>_test.go` file.